 Regular worship services are held throughout the year each Sunday morning at 10.30am.
-Exceptions are just twice in the year when combined services are held at Keld and Barnard Castle.
-Our minister conducts the services on alternate Sundays.
+Exceptions are just twice in the year when combined services are held.
 We never have any difficulty filling the pulpit as so many people love coming up the dale to take services.
 Members of the congregation are willing to play an active role in services by reading, praying, preaching or playing the organ.

 On the last Sunday in April or the first in May we remember our origins in Smarber Chapel.
 We climb up a steep footpath to the remains of Smarber Chapel where a short service is held to remember with gratitude what we owe to those who came before.
 The service concludes in the current chapel.